CarlosManuel02/Java-DB/README.md

 1. Install Java 8 or newer and MySQL 5.7 or newer.
 2. Clone this repository.
 3. Get the Path to the `Database.jar` file.
-4. In the case of IntelliJ IDEA, open the project tab and select the `External Libraries` tab. right-click on the `External Libraries` tab and select `Open library settings`.
+4. In the case of _**IntelliJ IDEA**_, open the project tab and select the `External Libraries` tab. right-click on the `External Libraries` tab and select `Open library settings`.
 Click on `Libraries` and then click on the `+` button.
 Select `Java` and then select the `DataBase.jar` file.
 Click `Apply` and then `OK`.
-5. In the case of Eclipse, right-click on the project and select `Build Path` and then `Configure Build Path`.
-Click on the `Libraries` tab and then click on the `Add External JARs` button.
+5. In the case of **_Eclipse_**, right-click on the project and select `Build Path` and then `Configure Build Path`.
+   Click on
+   the `Libraries` tab and then click on the `Add External JARs` button.
 Select the `DataBase.jar` file.
 Click `Apply` and then `OK`.
+6. You are now ready to go.
-6. Read the usage instructions below.
+7. Read the usage instructions below.

 ___
 ___